Smart Meters – what are they and how can you benefit

 In addition, The Electric Vehicle Smart Charging Action Plan, which was published last year pinpoints a pocket-friendly section that allows customers to use the energy that their electric car stores to power their homes and even sell the stored electricity back to the grid at a profit.

-Charging EVs with Solar Panels
+Charging EVs with solar panels

 One final way to further lessen dependency on the grid and keep those costs down is by installing solar panels in your home.
 This is particularly valid in light of the European energy crisis that is now occurring and may not end soon.